Ditchcarbon

 Greenyard's reported carbon emissions

 In 2025, Greenyard reported total carbon emissions of approximately 2,451,421,000 kg CO2e, with significant contributions from Scope 3 emissions, which accounted for about 2,380,304,000 kg CO2e.
-Scope 1 emissions were approximately 63,431,000 kg CO2e, while Scope 2 emissions totalled about 7,686,000 kg CO2e (market-based) and 64,805,000 kg CO2e (location-based).
+Scope 1 emissions were approximately 63,431,000 kg CO2e, while Scope 2 emissions totalled about 7,686,000 kg CO2e (market-based).
 Greenyard has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 70% by FY2031, using FY2021 as the base year.
-This target is aligned with the Science Based Targets initiative (SBTi) and reflects a commitment to sustainable practices within the food and beverage processing sector.
-Additionally, Greenyard aims for 70% of its suppliers, by spend, to have science-based targets by FY2026, further extending its climate responsibility throughout its supply chain.
-The company has consistently disclosed emissions data across all scopes, demonstrating transparency in its climate impact.
-Greenyard's proactive approach to emissions reduction and supplier engagement positions it as a leader in sustainability within its industry.
+Additionally, the company is committed to ensuring that 70% of its suppliers, by spend, covering purchased goods and services, upstream transportation, and downstream transportation will have science-based targets by FY2026.
+This commitment aligns with the Science Based Targets initiative (SBTi) and reflects Greenyard's dedication to addressing climate change within the food and beverage processing sector.
+The company has consistently disclosed its emissions data across all relevant scopes, demonstrating transparency in its climate strategy.

 Unlock detailed emissions data